What is a Life Cycle Assessment? LCA

 Potential mitigation strategies

-Based on the hotspots identified, potential mitigation strategies can be developed to reduce the environmental impact of the t-shirt.
+Based on the identified hotspots, potential mitigation strategies can be developed to reduce the t-shirt's environmental impact.

-• Localize the production to reduce the transportation distance between factories and markets
+- Localise the production to reduce the transportation distance between factories and markets.

 Continuous improvement

-The results of the interpretation and evaluation should be used to continuously improve the environmental performance of the product or process over time.
+The results of the interpretation and evaluation should inform continuous improvement of the product's or process's environmental performance.

 Of course, you need to consider the trade-offs between the environmental impacts and other aspects such as cost and performance to reduce the business impacts.